 Composer, conductor, and creative thinker – John Adams occupies a unique position in the world of music.
 His works stand out among contemporary classical compositions for their depth of expression, brilliance of sound, and the profoundly humanist nature of their themes; his stage compositions, many in collaboration with director Peter Sellars, have transformed the genre of contemporary music theatre.
 Spanning more than three decades, works such as Harmonielehre, Shaker Loops, El Niño and Nixon in China are among the most performed of all contemporary classical music.

 As a conductor he has led the world’s major orchestras, programming his own works with a wide variety of repertoire ranging from Beethoven, Mozart and Debussy to Ives, Carter and Ellington.
-Among his honorary doctorates are those frowm Yale, Harvard, Northwestern and Cambridge universities and from The Juilliard School.
+Among his honorary doctorates are those from Yale, Harvard, Northwestern and Cambridge universities and from The Juilliard School.
 A provocative writer, he is author of the highly acclaimed autobiography Hallelujah Junction and is a frequent contributor to The New York Times Book Review.
 Since 2009 Adams has been Creative Chair of the Los Angeles Philharmonic.

 Born and raised in New England, Adams learned the clarinet from his father and played in marching bands and community orchestras during his formative years.
 He began composing age ten and his first orchestral pieces were performed while he was still a teenager.
 In 2017 Adams celebrated his 70th birthday with festivals of his music in Europe and the US, including special retrospectives at London’s Barbican, Cité de la Musique in Paris, and in Amsterdam, New York and Geneva, among other cities.
 In 2019 he was the recipient of both Spain’s BBVA ‘Frontiers of Knowledge’ award and Holland’s Erasmus Prize “for notable contributions to European culture, society and social science.”